Experimental characterization of the hierarchy of quantum correlations in top quark pairs: Introduction

-As the most massive fundamental particle known, with a mass of $m_t \approx 172.5$~GeV, the top quark has an exceptionally short lifetime ($\tau_t \approx 5 \times 10^{-25}$~s), which is far shorter than the characteristic timescales for hadronization ($1/\Lambda_{\rm QCD} \approx 3 \times 10^{-24}$~s) and spin decorrelation ($m_t/\Lambda_{\rm QCD}^2 \approx 2 \times 10^{-21}$~s)~\cite{ParticleDataGroup:2024cfk}.
+As the most massive fundamental particle known, with a mass of $m_t \approx 172.5$~GeV, the top quark has an exceptionally short lifetime ($\tau_t \approx 5 \times 10^{-25}$~s), which is far shorter than the characteristic timescales for hadronization ($1/\Lambda_{\rm QCD} \approx 3 \times 10^{-24}$~s) and spin decorrelation ($m_t/\Lambda_{\rm QCD}^2 \approx 2 \times 10^{-21}$~s)~\cite{Bigi:1986jk,ParticleDataGroup:2024cfk}.
 Consequently, the spin information of the top quarks is transmitted directly to their decay products, and their angular distributions can be used to extract the polarizations and spin correlations of a \ttbar pair~\cite{Bernreuther1994,Bernreuther1998,Bernreuther2001,Bernreuther:2004jv,Bernreuther2015}.

-Based on these properties, various methods were put forward to measure quantum correlations in the \ttbar system, such as discord~\cite{Afik:2022dgh,Han:2024ugl}, entanglement~\cite{Afik:2020onf}, steering~\cite{Afik:2022dgh}, and Bell correlation~\cite{Fabbrichesi:2021npl,Afik:2022kwm,Severi:2021cnj,Aguilar-Saavedra:2022uye,Dong:2023xiw,Han:2023fci,Cheng:2024btk}.
+Based on these properties, various methods were put forward to measure quantum correlations in the \ttbar system, such as discord~\cite{Afik:2022dgh,Han:2024ugl}, entanglement~\cite{Afik:2020onf}, steerability~\cite{Afik:2022dgh}, and Bell correlation~\cite{Fabbrichesi:2021npl,Afik:2022kwm,Severi:2021cnj,Aguilar-Saavedra:2022uye,Dong:2023xiw,Han:2023fci,Cheng:2024btk}.
 Interestingly, these correlations follow a logical hierarchy~\cite{Steer_epr,Qureshi2018,Baker2020,Uola2020}, where the presence of Bell correlations implies steerability, which in turn implies entanglement, and this implies discord.
-Other quantum features, such as magic~\cite{White:2024nuc} and contextuality~\cite{Fabbrichesi:2025rsg}, complement the picture provided by this quantum hierarchy.
+Beyond quantum correlations, there are a number of alternative genuine quantum features (such as coherence~\cite{Haddadi:2026nyg}, contextuality~\cite{Fabbrichesi:2025rsg}, quantum predictability~\cite{Moreno2026}, or magic~\cite{White:2024nuc}) that can be studied in top quarks, reflecting various intriguing manifestations of QM and complementing the picture provided by the quantum correlation hierarchy.
 For a non-exhaustive review of the possibility to measure QIS observables in colliders, see Refs.~\cite{Barr:2024djo,Afik:2025ejh}.